nlimpert/crosscut/guideline.rst

    Naming a Feature Branch
    -----------------------------------------------------------------------------

-   .. internal:: Just like a milestone branch, a feature branch is named after
+   .. role:author:: Just like a milestone branch, a feature branch is named
-      the assigned milestone's number, its own identification number and a shorter version of the associated issue.
+      after the assigned milestone's number, its own identification number and a shorter version of the associated issue.
 Feature branches are also created and merged exclusively by the maintainers of the project.
 The following is a brief example.